 You don’t have to be over the top about this, but a good quality image and a full set of information about you really helps.

-The business purpose of my running a podcast – as well as creating a useful resource and building my own author brand – is to share your online audience, particularly via social media.
+The business purpose of my running a podcast – as well as creating a useful resource and building my own author brand – is to share content with my online audience, particularly via social media.

 If you appear as a guest on my podcast, I will preview your interview on social media, I will make a big fuss about you on the week of your broadcast and I will continue to promote you as a former guest.

-This allows me to use your @TwitterName and this, in turn, helps me grow my own followers.
+This allows me to use your @TwitterName and, in turn, helps me grow my own followers.